Phase Noise in Real-World Twin-Field Quantum Key Distribution

-\gls{QKD} protocols have the potential to revolutionise the cryptographic environment, with solutions that enable to share keys between distant parties, with security claims guaranteed by the laws of quantum mechanics \cite{Scarani_securitypracticalquantum_2009,BennettBrassard1984}, without assumptions on the computational power of the attacker.
-After almost 40 years of theoretical work, numerous proof of principle experiments and deployment of testbeds \cite{Lo2014, Pirandola2020, Peev2009, Martin2019, Chen2021}, nowadays the real objective is the integration of this technology in long-distance fiber networks already utilised for classical telecommunication~\cite{Sasaki_Fieldtestquantum_2011,Takesue_Experimentalquantumkey_2015,Avesani_Resourceeffectivequantumkey_2021,Zhang_deviceindependentquantumkey_2022,hajomer2023continuousvariable,ribezzo2023quantum}.
-It is well understood that the range of \gls{QKD} links is limited by the channel losses, with the link maximum key rate upper limited by the \gls{PLOB} bound \cite{Pirandola_Fundamentallimitsrepeaterless_2017}.
+\gls{QKD} protocols have the potential to revolutionize the cryptographic environment, with solutions that enable to share keys between distant parties, with security claims guaranteed by the laws of quantum mechanics \cite{Scarani_securitypracticalquantum_2009,BennettBrassard1984}, without assumptions on the computational power of the attacker.
+After almost 40 years of theoretical work, numerous proof of principle experiments and deployment of testbeds \cite{Lo2014, Pirandola2020, Peev2009, Martin2019, Chen2021}, nowadays the real objective is the integration of this technology in long-distance fiber networks already utilized for classical telecommunication~\cite{Sasaki_Fieldtestquantum_2011,Takesue_Experimentalquantumkey_2015,Avesani_Resourceeffectivequantumkey_2021,Zhang_deviceindependentquantumkey_2022,hajomer2023continuousvariable,ribezzo2023quantum}.
+It is well understood that the range of \gls{QKD} links is limited by the channel losses, with the link maximum key rate upper limited by the repeaterless secret-key capacity or \gls{PLOB} bound \cite{Pirandola_Fundamentallimitsrepeaterless_2017}, which is stricter than a previous upper bound result~\cite{Takeoka_SquashedEntanglementQuantum_2014}.
 Trusted nodes are used to extend the achievable range, a temporary solution waiting for true quantum repeaters \cite{Briegel1998} to become deployable in the field.